 What do we fund?

-We seek proposals that work towards one or more of the following goals and outcomes:
+We seek proposals that impact systemic change and work towards one or more of the following goals and outcomes:

 - Develop and promote policy ideas that address systemic causes of poverty and safeguard social and economic rights in the Canadian context.

-- Develop leadership and skills capacity among civil society and people with lived experience of poverty to participate in the development of processes, policies, and solutions to address poverty and advance economic and social rights.
+- Develop leadership and skills capacity among civil society and people with lived experience of poverty to participate in the development of processes, policies, and systemic solutions to poverty, and advance economic and social rights.

-- Strengthen the connections among civic communities, people with lived experience, and institutions to address poverty and build a culture of rights.
+- Strengthen the connections among civic communities, people with lived experience, and institutions to advance systemic solutions to poverty and build a culture of rights.

 Maytree’s funding is focused on the Greater Toronto Area, but funding requests with the potential for broader scope, impact, and learning from across Canada are welcome.

-Applicant organizations should also support decent work conditions and promote human rights.
+Applicant organizations should also support decent work conditions and promote human rights in their workplace.

 - General fundraising campaigns